As of version 2.7 of Surefire, there is a proposed public API available for external providers to use Surefire features.

 TestsToRun scanned = directoryScanner.locateTestClasses( testClassLoader, scannerFilter ); return providerParameters.getRunOrderCalculator().orderTestClasses( scanned );

 Prior to this version, the provider would do

 directoryScanner = booterParameters.getDirectoryScanner(); final TestsToRun scanResult = directoryScanner.locateTestClasses( testClassLoader, testChecker );

-from this version ProviderParameters#getDirectoryScanner has been deprecated, and *will* be removed for the next major version.
+In this version ProviderParameters#getDirectoryScanner has been deprecated, and it *will* be removed for the next major version.
+Instead, use

 scanResult = booterParameters.getScanResult(); final TestsToRun testsToRun = scanResult.applyFilter(testChecker, testClassLoader );